stevenc-stb/spdx-3-model/model/SupplyChain/Classes/TransportAction.md

 ## Summary

-An actual change to a hardware product's location.
+An actual change to a product's location.

 ## Description

-A TransportAction expresses the change in location of a hardware product, such as a component being moved from an assembly plant to a warehouse.
+A TransportAction expresses the change in location of a product, such as a component being moved from an assembly plant to a warehouse.

 ## Metadata